micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-26-rashi_en.md

 <b>A hundred fold.</b> For they had estimated the amount it ought to produce and for every one estimated, it produced one hundred.
 Our Sages said, the purpose of this estimate was for tithing.

 ### passuk 13
-<b>He became very great.</b> So that people would say: “[Rather] the dung of Yitzchak’s mules than the silver and gold of Avimelech.”
+<b>He became very great.</b> So that people would say: “[Rather] the dung of Yitzchok’s mules than the silver and gold of Avimelech.”

 ### passuk 14
 <b>And many slaves.</b> [Meaning:] a great deal of work [or production], <i>ovreine</i> in Old French. עֲבוֹדָה denotes one particular labor [whereas] עֲבֻדָּה denotes a great deal of production.